PinsonJulien/odin-todo-list/README.md

 See the result [here](https://pinsonjulien.github.io/odin-todo-list/)

-Github workflow build on gh-pages branch, this branch is set as the github page root.
+Github workflow builds the project to the gh-pages branch, which serves as the github pages root.

 ## Instructions:
 - npm install